JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 "ERR_plantNameTaken" // The user is trying to add a plant whose name is already taken

 "ERR_plantNameTooLong" // The user is trying to add a plant whose name is too long

+"ERR_kickedForSpam" // The user is trying to send too many messages.
+To protect the server, they have been disconnected
 ```